iniguezfelix/super-cool-custom-action/README.md

 Testing the keyword releaser action

-Fixed entry point for action 7
+Fixed entry point for action

+POST TO API RELEASE